 He previously worked as an IT Business Systems Analyst for a bank.
 After returning to academia to study for a PhD, he taught and researched on international trade and international business.
 He left academia to work as a strategy, public affairs and diversity consultant.

 In his rare moments of leisure, he spends time with his family and enjoys cycling, Pilates, reading, writing, travelling and walking.
 He plays electric bass or guitar and sings in a couple of rock and blues bands.

-I was born, grew up and live in London.
-My father came to Britain in the 1950s to work on the railways and as a bus driver.
-My parents taught me that if you work hard and believe in yourself, there is no limit to what you can achieve.
+Syed was born, grew up and continues to live in London.
+His father came to London in the 1950s to work on the railways and as a bus driver.